TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ac701/README.txt

 to program the FPGA.

-After successfully programmed the FPGA using the target 'ise-prog-fpga' user might have to press the 'EAST' button in order to successfully complete the calibration process in the MIG.
+After successfully programmed the FPGA using the target 'ise-prog-fpga' user might have to press the 'CPU RESET' button in order to successfully complete the calibration process in the MIG.
 Led 1 and led 2 should be constant green if the Calibration process has been successful.